allyksmith23/2019-Tapia-MolSSI-/README.md

 # 2019-Tapia-MolSSI
-A repository for the 2019 Tapia-MolSSI workshop on computational chemistry.
+A repository for the 2019 Tapia-MolSSI workshop on computational chemistry!